-Andrey, Oskar, John from Ghost, AJ from Carrd, Courtland from and Felix from Fastlane.
+Andrey, Oskar, John from Ghost, AJ from Carrd, Courtland from Indiehackers, Daniel my Server GuyTM, Xiufen Silver, Yury the CriticTM, Jelmer (aka Dutch Levels), Amrith (aka the Shinbag), Vlasti, Suska, and Felix from Fastlane.

-Indiehackers, Daniel my Server GuyTM, Xiufen Silver, Yury the CriticTM, startups while nomading and not look like a broke backpacker while doing it but instead do it in style.
+I'd also like to thank Patrick McKenzie (patio11), one of my biggest inspirations to start building stuff when I was reading his blogs on Hacker News years ago.
+Also Jon Yongfook who showed me you could build startups while nomading and not look like a broke backpacker while doing it but instead do it in style.
 And Derek Sivers who taught me to every day try to be warm, nice and humble.
 No matter how much you achieve.
 And Anthony from Hype Machine for always reaching out with advice.